Battle of Mobei: Western (Dingxiang) theatre

 This stalemate lasted until dusk, when a sandstorm obscured the battlefield.
-Wei Qing used the tactical advantage of the confusion surrounding the sandstorm to send in his main force.
-The Han cavalry used the low visibility as cover and encircled the Chanyu's army from both flanks.
-The Xiongnu's lines were overwhelmed, and their morale broken by the sight of Han soldiers attacking them in the darkness.
+Wei Qing seized the tactical opportunity and sent in his main cavalry, who had been sitting in reserve to recover stamina since the battle began.
+The Han shock cavalry used the low visibility of the sandstorm as cover and encircled the Chanyu's army from both flanks.
+The Xiongnu's lines were overwhelmed, and their morale broken by the sight of Han soldiers suddenly attacking them in the darkness.
 Seeing that his forces were completely overrun, the Chanyu escaped under the escort of only a few hundred men.
-The Han forces killed over 19,000 enemies and pursued the remainder another 100 mi to the Khangai Mountains where they besieged then captured the Fortress of Zhao Xin in the Orkhon Valley.
-After a day spent regrouping and receiving fresh supplies, the Han forces burned the stronghold to the ground, before returning in triumph.
+The Han forces killed over 19,000 enemies on the field and pursued the remainder another 100 mi to the Khangai Mountains, where they besieged and captured the Fortress of Zhao Xin in the Orkhon Valley.
+After a day spent regrouping and receiving fresh supplies, the Han forces razed the stronghold (which served as the main supply depot of Chanyus core army) to the ground, before returning in triumph.

-Wei Qing's eastern division, commanded by Li Guang and Zhao Shiqi, got lost in the desert and missed the battle entirely, only rejoining the main force on Wei Qing's way home.
+The flanking eastern division, commanded by Li Guang and Zhao Shiqi, got lost in the desert and missed the battle entirely, only rejoining the main force on Wei Qing's way home.
 As a result, Li and Zhao were summoned to a court martial for failing to accomplish orders and putting the battle strategy at risk.
 Li Guang, frustrated and humiliated as this was his last chance to obtain sufficient battle distinctions to receive a marquessate as a reward, committed suicide to preserve his honour.

-For the western theatre, the battle proved strategically decisive.
-The Chanyu's main forces was so badly defeated that they were unable to recover.
-The Chanyu disappeared for over 10 days, resulting in his tribe presuming he was dead and installing a new leader who had to be removed after he reappeared.
-The Xiongnu were forced to retreat further north with their threat to the Han dynasty's northern border largely obliterated.
+The battles of the western theatre proved more strategically decisive.
+The Chanyu's main forces was so badly defeated that the Chanyu disappeared for over 10 days, resulting in his confederacy presuming he was dead and installing a new leader who had to be forcefully removed after he finally reappeared, further fragmenting the Xiongnu's political unity.
+The Xiongnu were then forced to retreat further north into the colder regions of Siberia, with their immediate threat to the Han dynasty's northern border largely obliterated.